 - For the protagonists, S.I.F.A.T. is the red and S.A.A.F. is the blue.
 S.I.F.A.T. focuses on going all out against the terrorists while S.A.A.F. tries to protect the government.

 - For the terrorists, the Rage of the Machines is red while Bear EX is blue.
-While Bear EX tried to take over the United Nations' headquarters, the terrorist attacks caused by Rage of the Machines were a lot more aggressive, such as kidnapping the President, rescue a convict from Alcatraz, and robbing a bank armored vehicle.
+While Bear EX tried to take over the United Nations' headquarters, the terrorist attacks caused by Rage of the Machines were a lot more aggressive, such as kidnapping the President, rescuing a convict from Alcatraz, and robbing a bank armored vehicle.

 - Rewarding Vandalism: The likes of barrels and vehicles in L.A.
 Machineguns; not only are they accompanied by a point bonus, it becomes a necessity to target destructible objects in order to keep the scoring combo from decreasing.